mrismanaziz/Reforestation/README.md

-## Where do sheep go to get their hair cut?
-The baa-baa shop.
+## Why are fish easy to weigh?
+Because they have their own scales.